Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Our method

 \subsection{Overview}

-We present the overview pipeline of \textit{Patch-Grid} in Fig.~\ref{fig:pipeline}.
+We present the overview of \textit{Patch-Grid} in Fig.~\ref{fig:pipeline}.
 Input to our method is a shape $\mathcal{S} = \bigcup_{p=1}^K S_p$ composed of a collection of surface patches $S_p$ along with the type of connection between adjacent patches.
 Our goal is to represent the shape $\mathcal{S}$ as a neural implicit surface $\mathcal{Z}$ composed of a collection of neural signed distance fields.
 We denote the zero-level set of a neural signed distance field as $Z_p$ which contains a target surface patch $S_p$.
-To facilitate fast training and effective modeling, we introduce a patch volume for each surface patch $S_p$ to tightly bound $S_p$ and define the extent of $Z_p$ as shown in Fig.~\ref{fig:pipeline}(b).
+To facilitate fast training and effective modeling, we introduce a patch volume that tightly encloses a surface patch $S_p$ and defines the extent of $Z_p$ as shown in Fig.~\ref{fig:pipeline}(b).
 Furthermore, we impose a regular grid structure on the patch volume of $S_p$ and assign a feature vector at each grid point.
 Then the collection of all these feature vectors is referred to as the {\em patch feature volume}.
-Here, the grid resolution is determined by the local shape complexity, as to be explained later.
-The use of the patch feature volume allows us to use an MLP to map an interpolated feature vector at a query coordinate to a signed distance value, approximating the SDF of the surface patch $S_p$(Sec.~\ref{sec:patch_grid}).

-We use a local approach based on another grid structure, named merge grid $\mathcal{G}$, to effectively assemble $\{Z_p\}_{p=1}^K$ into the final neural representation $\mathcal{Z}$.
-The merge grid adaptively subdivides the spatial domain around the sharp geometric features, so as to simplify the adjacency graph of surface patches enclosed in the individual merge grid cells (Sec.~\ref{sec:merge_grid}).
+Here, the grid resolution is determined by the local shape complexity, as will be explained later.
+Given the patch feature volume and a query coordinate relative to the patch volume, we use an MLP to map the interpolated feature vector at the query point to a signed distance value, thus approximating the SDF of the surface patch $S_p$ (Sec.~\ref{sec:patch_grid}).
+We use a local approach based on another grid structure, named the \textit{merge grid} $\mathcal{G}$, to effectively assemble $\{Z_p\}_{p=1}^K$ into the final neural representation $\mathcal{Z}$.
+The merge grid adaptively subdivides the spatial domain around the sharp geometric features to simplify the adjacency graph of surface patches enclosed in the individual merge grid cells (Sec.~\ref{sec:merge_grid}).
 A patch volume and the merge grid of a 3D shape are shown in Fig.~~\ref{fig:patch_merge_grid}.
-With this localized representation, the overall training process is presented in Sec.~\ref{sec:training_loss}.
-We further present a strategy to achieve local shape update in Sec.~\ref{sec:local_shape_update}.
+The overall training process is presented in Sec.~\ref{sec:training_loss}.
+In addition, we also present a fast adapting strategy for local shape update in Sec.~\ref{sec:local_shape_update}.